SlexAxton/node-538/README.md

 A command line util to get the latest presidential polling odds from [fivethiryeight.com](http://projects.fivethirtyeight.com/2016-election-forecast/).

 *DISCLAIMER:* I have nothing to do with fivethirtyeight and this is not endorsed or supported by them and may break at any time if they change anything about their website.
+Please don't run this command any more than you have to, it still comes directly from their servers.

 ## Installation